Pawel1894/Pawel1894/README.md

-Hi, i'm Paweł
+Hi, I'm Paweł!
 -------------

-I have been programming since 2016.
-I love exploring and creating new stuff using modern web tools.
-I'm fullstack developer but more focused on enhancing my frontend skills.
-The two things I enjoy the most when creating software is tailwind and react.
-I own three super cute cats and crested gecko 🦎.
+I'm a fullstack developer, concentrating more on mastering my frontend skills.
+Ever since I started programming in 2016, I’ve been exploring and creating new stuff using modern web tools.
+My favorites are Tailwind and React.

+I also have three super cute cats 🐱 and a crested gecko 🦎.

-🌍  I'm based in Poland, Wrocław
+🌍  Based in Wrocław, Poland

 ✉️  You can contact me at [pawepohl@gmail.com](mailto:pawepohl@gmail.com)